Inspiring women of Caribbean and Latin American Descent.

 The Houston Caribbean Queen Pageant provides a network for young women with a shared cultural background and seeks to reassure them that what makes them different is exactly what makes them special.
 Our program revolves around multiple workshops which tackle issues that plague many foreign born/raised women.
 After completion of the program participants are more confident and equipped with the tools to boldly navigate their lives.

-In its short two year history, the program mentored 16 young women, aged 17-24, and offered over $4000 in scholarships.
-The success of the program has led to the 2016 expansion to include 3 new divisions: Princess ages 5-11; Teen ages 12-16 and Queen ages 25-35; in hopes of positively affecting more lives in the Caribbean and Latin American diaspora.
+In its short three-year history, the program mentored 36 young women, aged 5-35, and offered over $7000 in scholarships.
+This year we will feature the Miss (ages 17-23) and Queen (ages 24-35) divisions in hopes of continuing the legacy of empowering young women in the Caribbean and Latin American diaspora.

 Past Events at MATCH